Beverly Davidson: Career

-Upon completing her medical degree, Davidson joined the faculty at the University of Iowa's Department of Internal Medicine.
+After graduate school, Davidson joined the faculty at the University of Iowa's Department of Internal Medicine.
 In this role, she led the first study which used small RNA molecules packed into viruses to treat mice with an inherited disease.
 When they injected interfering RNA into the brains of the mice, their motor coordination improved, brain morphology was restored, and pathology decreased.
 This subsequently proved that gene therapy in mice could prevent the physical symptoms and neurological damage related to Huntington's disease.
 The following year, as the Roy J. Carver Biomedical Research Chair, her research team used RNA to reduce levels of the HD protein in mice which significantly improved the movement and neurological abnormalities normally associated with the disease.
 In recognition of her accomplishments, Davidson was the recipient of a 2007 Regents Award for Faculty Excellence from the university.

 In her final year with the University of Iowa, Davidson co-launched Spark Therapeutics with Jean Bennett to develop "gene-based medicines for a wide range of debilitating diseases" in collaboration with the Children's Hospital of Philadelphia (CHOP).
 She subsequently left the University of Iowa in 2014 to accept a position as the director of the Center for Cellular and Molecular Therapeutics at CHOP.
 As the director, Davidson helped Spark launch their first gene therapy program targeting a disease of the central nervous system.
 Following this, Davidson was elected to the American Academy of Arts and Sciences and named director of CHOP's underground clinical manufacturing facility in the Colket Translational Research Building.

 As the chief scientific strategy officer and director of the Raymond G. Perelman Center for Cellular and Molecular Therapeutics, Davidson elected vice president of the board of directors for the American Society of Gene and Cell Therapy.
 In 2019, Davidson was elected a member of the National Academy of Medicine for her "being on the forefront of developing innovative therapies and medicines for fatal, inherited brain disorders, which are engineered to either remove toxic proteins or replace missing proteins, and for improving or preventing disease progression."